ArmourStorm/better_button/README.md

 }
 ```

-This simply adds the neccesary systems to update the button states, and also registers the button events for you.
+This simply adds the necessary systems to update the button states, and also registers the button events for you.

 ### 3. Spawn The BButtonBundle